Cybersecurity: Is your family office practicing good digital hygiene?

 In many cases, it’s not that family offices aren’t aware of cyber threats, but they may not be doing all they can to protect against them.

 Cybersecurity and data privacy are among the most dominant concerns for organizations of all sectors today.
-In fact, cyber resilience ranked among the most important business priorities for 96% of global corporate executives surveyed by Cisco Systems, according to their 2022 Annual Corporate Security Outcomes Report.
+In fact, 97% of companies surveyed by Cisco Systems plan to increase their cybersecurity spending in 2024, according to the 2024 Cisco Cybersecurity Readiness Index.

 There are many reasons for family offices to make cyber protection a priority.
 Family offices and high-net-worth individuals are among the highest value targets for cybercriminals because they typically hold and manage large amounts of assets.
 The individuals behind a family office may be in the public eye, which can draw unwanted attention from cybercriminals and other fraudsters.
 In addition, family members and family office employees may travel extensively, accessing financial records and other sensitive information from geographies and unsecured areas wherein wireless communications and connections may be exposed and breached.
 As a result, their assets, communications and operations are especially vulnerable to cyber attacks.